appbaseio/appbase-js/README.md

 An up-to-date documentation for Node.JS API is available at http://docs.appbase.io/scalr/javascript/nodejs-intro.html.

+## Streams

+`appbase-js` works transparently in both hosted Appbase.io and Streams, our dedicated version of Appbase.
+The basic difference is that, while in Appbase the user is expected to pass an `app` field in lib object instantiation, in Streams you can pass `app` (or `index`) on each request.

 ## Quick Example

 Working code snippets where each step builds on the previous ones.